Man critical, woman injured after shot while sitting on South Philadelphia porch

 Investigators said both were sitting on the front porch when two suspects approached and fired 16 shots.

-The man and the woman are from Ohio, in town to visit the male victim's father for Father's Day.
+The man and the woman are from Ohio and were in town to visit the male victim's father for Father's Day, according to authorities.

 Police said both of the suspects were wearing dark clothing at the time of the incident and left the area on foot.